DimitriVavoulisPortfolio/movie-streaming-personalized-recommendation-engine/README.md

 ## Future Work

-- Investigate and resolve issues with Hit Ratio and NDCG metrics
 - Implement more advanced recommendation algorithms
 - Create a user-friendly web interface for the recommendation system
 - Develop an API for real-time recommendation generation